Kannnan04/day-25/README.md

 Code Quality: The codebase follows best practices for variable and function naming, ensuring readability and maintainability.
 Comments are provided to describe the logic of functions where necessary.

-Code Reusability: The application promotes code reusability by using class selectors for styling and organizing the CSS code.
+CODE REUSEABILITY: The application promotes code reusability by using class selectors for styling and organizing the CSS code.
 JavaScript functions are designed to be reusable and modular.

-Technologies Used
+TECHNOLOGY USED

 HTML: Used for structuring the content and layout of the web application.

 CSS: Utilized for styling the user interface and applying visual effects.